-As the BBC is embroiled in a pay gap row, Libby Purves believes we would see less greed and fewer rows if the taxman took up Scandinavia’s more open approach and made pay public knowledge
+We would see less greed and fewer rows if the taxman took up Scandinavia’s more open, democratic approach, says LIBBY PURVES…

 This is the year of embarrassing financial declarations.
 The BBC was only the start: under new legislation, by next April all companies must publish their substantial pay gaps.
 That’s generalised, but we can see public service and charity salaries now, albiet wrapped in “bands”.
 The bankings of celebrities and the super-rich get calculated by the media with varying accuracy, MP’s earnings and expenses meet constant scrutiny, strikebound commuters tuttingly look up the pay of train drivers, and websites reveal what our neighbours paid for their house.
 Nosing into the wallets of others is a national pastime for the Brits: payday porn.